nandithavalsaraj/user-search/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and ready to be deployed.<br />

-Your app is ready to be deployed!
+### `serve -s build`

+Once app is built in production mode, this command serves the production build using a static server.